Energy Corridor Links

 to energy supply.
 The DOE Office of Electricity Delivery and Energy Reliability

-is the lead agency preparing the West-wide Energy Corridor Programmatic EIS.
+was the lead agency for the West-wide Energy Corridor Programmatic Environmental Impact Statement (PEIS).

 DOE Energy Information Administration (EIA)